-- Inherent or intrinsic security where physical protection is part of the facility itself and not added after the facility is built. - Proven engineering principles are used to design, build, operate and decommission nuclear facilities. - Proven project management principles are used to design and build nuclear facilities. - Proven operational planning principles are used to operate and decommission nuclear facilities. - Systems engineering principles are used to design and build nuclear facilities. - Lifecycle perspective is considered in the PPS design and operation. - Concept of operations perspective should be considered. - Synergy between safety, safeguards and security should be considered and properly integrated across the lifecycle. - Design in sustainability where requirements to maintain, test, repair and upgrade the PPS are considered. - Balance between prescriptive and performance requirements should be considered. - Validate effective communication and/or agreements with other agencies. - Project and operations experiences in the form of lessons learned should be considered.
+- Inherent or intrinsic security where physical protection is considered as part of siting and design of the facility layout and as opposed to after the facility design is almost completed. - Proven engineering principles are used to design, build, operate and decommission nuclear facilities, to include use of proven approaches and adoption of commonly accepted guides and standards. - Proven project management principles are used to design and build nuclear facilities to include explicit consideration of where interaction with competent authorities is needed and planning to allow time for critical decision-making. - Proven operational planning principles are used to operate and decommission nuclear facilities to ensure that adequate security resources and trained security personnel are available. - Systems engineering principles are used to design and build nuclear facilities, based on evaluation of commonly accepted systems engineering approaches [5]. - Lifecycle perspective is considered in the PPS design and operation to include both consideration of potentially increased threats over the life of the facility and of extra capacity in the design to accommodate future changes in the facility or physical protection technology. - Concept of operations perspectives should be considered, to include coverage of normal, emergency, and security contingency conditions. - Synergy between safety, safeguards and security should be considered and properly integrated across the lifecycle.
+Aspects to consider include requirements analysis, to include use of trade-off studies to determine conflicting requirements, looking for synergies between these functional areas, and using guides and standards to aid in integrating these functions. - Design in sustainability where requirements to maintain, test, repair and upgrade the PPS are considered, to include the use of formal sustainability plans. - Balance between prescriptive and performance requirements in the design should be considered, based on a good working relationship with the competent authority. - Validate effective communication and/or agreements with other agencies, particularly emergency and security response organizations. - Project and operations experiences in the form of lessons learned should also be considered.